PsyTeachR/ads-v1/docs/02-reports.md

 Even better is to learn some of the keyboard short cuts for R Studio.
 To run a single line of code, make sure that the cursor is in the line of code you want to run (it can be anywhere) and press `ctrl + enter` or `Cmd + enter` if you're on a Mac.
 If you want to run all of the code in the code chunk, press `ctrl/cmd + shift + enter`.
 Learn these short cuts, they will make your life easier!

-Run your code using one of the methods above.
+Run your code using each of the methods above.
 You should see the variables `name`, `age`, `today`, and `christmas` appear in the environment pane.

 ### Inline code {#rmd-inline-r }